 - Piling work on the northern and southern foreshores is being carried out and will be complete later this year.
 This may include out of hours work.
 View or download our 2019 extension letter to residents (PDF, 217Kb) that explains the piling schedule and informs nearby residents of possible out of hours work.
 View the Piling FAQ document PDF, 326Kb) for more information on the piling process.

 - Out of hours work will be carried out at the pre-cast facility, south of Mogo.
-Work will occur from 5am to 7am and 6pm to 10pm between Monday and Friday and from 6am to 8am and 1pm to 10pm on Saturday and 8am to 3pm on Sunday.
-View the December 2019 letter to residents – out of hours work south of Mogo (PDF, 233Kb) for a break-down of planned activities and likely impacts during these hours.
+Work will occur from 5am to 7am and 6pm to 10pm between Monday and Friday and from 5am to 8am and 1pm to 10pm on Saturday and 8am to 3pm on Sunday.
+View the December 2019 letter to residents – out of hours work south of Mogo (PDF, 148Kb) for a break-down of planned activities and likely impacts during these hours.

 We invited community feedback on the Urban Design and Landscaping Plan, including the foreshore designs, in June 2019.
 This feedback period has now closed all submissions will be considered for further design refinements.

 Check out the online interactive map to see the foreshore designs or view the proposed plans for the northern and southern foreshores (PD, 1.05Mb).

 View the full Urban Design and Landscape report (PDF, 77.9Mb).